-It is the parent/guardian's responsibility to contact the school by 8:00 a.m. every day their child is absent from school.
-They must also send a note when the child returns to school specifying the reason for the student's absence.
+It is the parent/guardian's responsibility to contact the school by 8:00am (Olive) or 9:00am (Rolling Prairie and Prairie View) every day their child is absent from school.
 If a parent fails to call or send a note within two days of the students return to school the absence will remain unexcused.